jax-ml/jax/docs/new_docs/401/ffi.md

 Now that we have our minimal FFI wrapper implemented, we need to expose this function (`RmsNorm`) to Python.
 In this tutorial, we compile `RmsNorm` into a shared library and load it using [ctypes](https://docs.python.org/3/library/ctypes.html), but another common pattern is to use [nanobind](https://nanobind.readthedocs.io/) or [pybind11](https://pybind11.readthedocs.io/) as discussed below.

-To compile the shared library, we're using CMake here, but you should be able to use your favorite build system without too much trouble.
+To compile the shared library, we're using CMake here, but any build system should work.

 ```{code-cell}
 :tags: [hide-output]